arungudelli/angularjswiki/content/en/fontawesome/fa-envelope-open-text.md

-## Envelope Open Text Icon with Fixed Width
+## fa-envelope-open-text Icon with Fixed Width

 All the font awesome icons does not have same width.